GauiPower/tt-homebrew/README.md

 - [ ] Microphone support for Pens (in work)
 - [ ] Uart
 - [ ] Wifi support (i dont have a pen with wifi)
-- [ ] add firmware offsets with functions that arent accesable via the game api
+- [ ] add firmware offsets with functions that arent accessible via the sys_api

 ## knowledge
-on 2N and 3L the system_api seems to be compatible, but different ``fpAkOidPara``
+- On 2N and 3L the system_api seems to be compatible, but different ``fpAkOidPara``
+- The main binary handels the execution of the scripts inside the gme.
+If the offset to the main binary table is 0, the pen uses a main binary thats inside the firmware.

 | Processor     | 1             | 2N            | 3L (tested on 4E, other firmwares are different)
 | ------------- | ------------- | ------------- | ------------- |